Sebastopol Arts & Culture

 Concerts in the plaza, open artist studios, and numerous art events and performances throughout the year make it evident that the western Sonoma County town of Sebastopol loves music and art.

-For example, the Sebastopol Center for the Arts (282 S. High St., Sebastopol, 707-829-4797) is a grassroots center for the visual, performing, and literary arts.
-Its two galleries display work by local, regional, and nationally recognized artists in juried, invitational, and curated shows.
+The Sebastopol Center for the Arts is a grassroots center for the visual, performing, and literary arts.
+Its three galleries display work by local, regional, and nationally recognized artists in juried, invitational, and curated shows.

-The SCA sponsors two studio tours each year — Art at the Source in the west county area each spring, and Sonoma County Art Trails countywide each fall — plus an annual Sculpture Jam creating art from recycled materials.
+The SCA sponsors two studio tours each year — Art at the Source in the west county area each spring, and Sonoma County Art Trails countywide each fall.
 Musical performances at the center include jazz, cabaret, classical, and more by renowned musicians, and the monthly Casual Concerts highlight local performers.